Skip to content

 • Ability to be culturally sensitive and respond to differences in cultural beliefs, behaviors and learning, and communication styles within the community served.

-• Current and valid drivers' license, good driving records, and continued proof of current auto insurance throughout employment.
+• Current and valid drivers' license, good driving record and continued proof of current auto insurance throughout employment.

-• The work schedule will include regular office hours, 8am-5pm.
-It will require non-traditional office hours, evenings, and weekends (including some Monday-Friday 5:00pm-8:00pm, Saturday or Sunday 9:00am-1:00pm) plus some on-call duties after hours (with some flexibility) for crisis support.
+• The work schedule will include regular office hours, 8:00 am to 5:00 pm.
+It will require non-traditional office hours evenings and weekends (including some days Monday – Friday, 5:00 pm to 8:00 pm, and Saturday or Sunday, 9:00 am to 1:00 pm) plus some on-call duties after hours (with some flexibility) for crisis support.

 Read More